 Although the quality of the writing frequently overshadows the action in Red Rider, the action scenes are still quite respectable.
-Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations (the said outdoor locations, along with the spacious sets used for the Maxwell ranch, give the serial some very nice visuals).
+Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations (specifically, that frequent Universal Western backdrop the Walker Ranch, which, along with the spacious sets used for the Maxwell ranch, gives the serial some very nice visuals).
 The lengthy Chapter Seven chase/gunfight sequence, with the villains chasing Charles French’s buckboard as Buck Jones pursues them (transferring from horse to tree, bulldogging an outlaw off his horse, and finally jumping into the buckboard to fight Richard Cramer) is a particular standout.
 Others include the first-chapter chase sequence, with Jones trying to keep the posse from catching Grant Withers, and the Chapter Nine chase following the barn shootout.
 Jones performs a lot of his own riding stunts, but his usual double Cliff Lyons stands in for the riskier scenes.

 There are some first-rate non-horseback action sequences as well, particularly the lengthy shootout in the tall grass in Chapter Five, the aforementioned barn shootout in Chapter Nine, and the shootout at the cabin in Chapter Twelve.
 The fistfight at the cliff’s edge in Chapter Six is very good as well; this and other fisticuffs bouts, though “primitive” by 1940s Republic standards, are still appealingly energetic.
 Cliffhanger sequences are generally unspectacular, with (apparently) fatal shootings of the hero (as in Chapters Four and Nine) and horsefalls (as in Chapters One and Six) predominating; one episode ending (in Chapter Ten) features no bigger threat than Richard Cramer getting the drop on Buck Jones.
 This low-key approach to the chapter endings is not at all bothersome here, since more involved set-pieces would have disturbed the smooth flow of the narrative.